-The National Social Security Fund devised and commenced the implementation of a reform program, financed primarily from its own resources, but with technical (and partial financial) support from the World Bank.
+The National Social Security Fund devised and commenced the implementation of a reform program, financed primarily from its own resources.
 The medium-term reform program is comprehensive and includes: (i) the transformation of the End-of-Service-Indemnity program into a fully-funded defined-contribution pension system; (ii) reforms of the health insurance branch to restore its financial balance while introducing incentives to better control utilization, quality and costs; (iii) changes in the Family Allowance Branch to provide affordable and better targeted transfers; and (iv) changes in business process and information technology infrastructure to improve efficiency in management and support the wider program reforms.
-The Ministry of Social Affairs is also pursuing the reform efforts that began after the Paris III Conference, including a poverty targeting mechanism.
+The Ministry of Social Affairs, in collaboration with the Presidency of the Council of Ministers, is also pursuing the reform efforts that began after the Paris III Conference, including a poverty targeting mechanism.
+In 2011, the Ministry of Social Affairs published the National Social Development Strategy of Lebanon 2011, which has the following general objectives: (i) achieve better health; (ii) strengthen social protection; (iii) provide quality education; (iv) improve opportunities for equitable and safe employment; and (v) revitalize communities and develop the social capital.

-In the context of developing social policies, the Government entered into a U.S.\$6 million grant agreement with the World Bank, to provide technical assistance to agencies working in the social field to pursue their reforms.
-These include the Ministry of Social Affairs, the Ministry of Education, the Ministry of Health, the Ministry of Labor and the National Social Security Fund.
-The major axis of reforms will be the national roll out the Poverty Targeting System, continuing the reforms in the National Social Security Fund to improve its finances and governance, improving the programming capacity of the Ministry of Education and improving the quality of education, and enhancing resource utilization at the Ministry of Health.
+In the context of developing social policies, the Government entered into a U.S.\$6 million grant agreement with the World Bank, to provide technical assistance and capacity building to agencies working in the social field to pursue their reforms initiated under the Paris III program.
+These include the Ministry of Social Affairs, the Ministry of Education and Higher Education, the Ministry of Public Health and the Ministry of Labor.
+The major axis of reforms will be the national roll out the Poverty Targeting System, designing the "First-Time Job Seekers" pilot program and establishing a MILES (Labor Market) unit within the Ministry of Labor, improving the programming capacity of the Ministry of Education and Higher Education and improving the quality of education, and enhancing resource utilization and the quality of services at the Ministry of Public Health.